-Boundary layer NPF phenomena have extensively been studied worldwide (Nieminen et al., 2014; Kerminen et al., 2018; Nieminen et al., 2018; Lee et al., 2019; Kulmala et al., 2004), although up to which altitude NPF events take place in the PBL, and where they are initiated is still unclear (Wehner et al., 2010; Stratmann et al., 2003; Minguillón et al., 2015).
-Minguillón et al. (2015) demonstrated that intense NPF events in Barcelona primarily occur at a surface level around midday, coinciding with high insolation and pollution dilution, whereas earlymorning NPF events are constrained to higher altitudes due to the inhibition of these events by high surface-level condensation sink (CS).
-Carnerero et al. (2018) demonstrated that ultrafine particles are formed exclusively inside the mixed layer, and as the mixed layer grows, ultrafine particles are detected at higher levels within PBL, while Wehner et al. (2010) observed wellmixed ultrafine particles (5-10 nm) throughout the PBL.
-A one-dimensional coupled column model, SOM-TOMAS (Statistical Oxidation Model of organic chemistry and Two Moment Aerosol Sectional microphysics model), demonstrated that enhanced NPF rates in the upper mixed layer are strongly influenced by temperature, vertical mixing, and gas-phase precursor concentrations (O'donnell et al., 2023).
-Aircraft observations over boreal forests showed that particle concentrations (>1.5 nm) peak near the surface in the morning and mix within the evolving PBL layer during the day (Leino et al., 2019).
+Boundary layer NPF phenomena have extensively been studied worldwide (Nieminen et al., 2014, 2018; Kerminen et al., 2018; Lee et al., 2019; Kulmala et al., 2004), although up to which altitude NPF events take place in the PBL and where they are initiated is still unclear (Wehner et al., 2010; Stratmann et al., 2003; Minguillón et al., 2015).
+Minguillón et al. (2015) demonstrated that intense NPF events in Barcelona primarily occur at a surface level around midday, coinciding with high insolation and pollution dilution, whereas early-morning NPF events are constrained to higher altitudes due to the inhibition of these events by high surfacelevel condensation sink (CS).
+Carnerero et al. (2018) demonstrated that ultrafine particles are formed exclusively inside the mixed layer, and as the mixed layer grows, ultrafine particles are detected at higher levels within PBL, while Wehner et al. (2010) observed well-mixed ultrafine particles (5-10 nm) throughout the PBL.
+A one-dimensional coupled column model, SOM-TOMAS (Statistical Oxidation Model of organic chemistry and Two Moment Aerosol Sectional microphysics model), demonstrated that enhanced NPF rates in the upper mixed layer are strongly influenced by temperature, vertical mixing, and gas-phase precursor concentrations (O'Donnell et al., 2023).
+Aircraft observations over boreal forests showed that particle concentrations (> 1.5 nm) peak near the surface in the morning and mix within the evolving PBL layer during the day (Leino et al., 2019).
 However, airborne observations are costly and operationally challenging.
-Our sites offer a unique opportunity to study the vertical extent of NPF events and aerosol populations within the PBL, due to their close proximity, and the mountain background site (TRO) is within the PBL for about >80% of days during the year.
+Our sites offer a unique opportunity to study the vertical extent of NPF events and aerosol populations within the PBL, due to their close proximity, and the mountain background site (TRO) is within the PBL for about > 80% of days during the year.
 The intense solar radiation, the intricate mixture of both natural and anthropogenic emissions from continental and marine origins, the presence of local breeze systems (mountain, valley, sea, and land) and elevated dust layers further add complexity to the PBL-NPF relationship over the region.
-The combination of these factors poses a significant challenge in understanding
+The combination of these factors poses a significant challenge in understanding the drivers behind the frequent NPF events observed in Cyprus and, more broadly, across the eastern Mediterranean.